 CXK is this month celebrating the impact of one of its longest running youth programmes, Talent Match; which comes to an end across the south-east at the end of the year.

-The Talent Match programme, funded over the course of 5 years by the Big Lottery Fund, was designed to give unemployed young adults the support they need to take their next steps into employment or training.
+The Talent Match programme was funded over the course of 5 years by the Big Lottery Fund; and was designed to give unemployed young adults the support they need to take their next steps into employment or training.
 Available to 18-24 year olds who had been unemployed for a year or more, Talent Match was delivered in Thanet, Dover, Swale and Medway by CXK, in partnership with Prince’s Trust and KATO.

 490 young people across those areas were supported throughout the 5 years, with 25% securing employment as a result.
-Through the programme, young people were supported for up to 18 months by a dedicated mentor to identify a career path, build skills, source work experience and job opportunities, prepare for interview, and build their confidence and self-esteem.
+Through the programme, young people were supported for up to 18 months by a dedicated mentor.
+During that time they identified a career path, built skills, sourced work experience and job opportunities.
+They also prepared for interview, whilst building their confidence and self-esteem.

 To celebrate the end of the programme, a rewards trip to London was organised for young people that had excelled in their personal development whilst on the programme.
-13 young people were nominated to take part in the trip by their specialist Talent Match mentors, as recognition of their personal achievements.
+13 young people were nominated to take part in the trip.
+They were nominated by their specialist Talent Match mentors, as recognition of their personal achievements.

 The trip consisted of a river cruise along the Thames, the London Eye experience and a meal at Zizzi’s.
-For some the trip was an opportunity to make friends with other young people from the Talent Match programme as well as overcome personal barriers such as using the London underground for the first time and travelling to a large city.
+For some the trip was an opportunity to make friends with other young people from the Talent Match programme.
+It was also an opportunity to overcome personal barriers; such as using the London underground for the first time and travelling to a large city.